Chart Color Schemes

 Thornhill Park has seen below average employment performance when compared to national benchmarks

-As of September 2025, there are 3,017 residents in work while the unemployment rate is 1.9% higher than Greater Melbourne's rate of 4.7%.
-Workforce participation stands at 74.1%, surpassing Greater Melbourne's 64.1%.
-The leading employment industries among residents include health care & social assistance, transport, postal & warehousing, and construction.
-Notably, the area has a strong specialization in transport, postal & warehousing with an employment share of 2.6 times the regional level.
+As of September 2025, 3,044 residents were employed while the unemployment rate was 1.9% higher than Greater Melbourne's rate of 4.7%.
+Workforce participation in Thornhill Park was 105.5%, compared to Greater Melbourne's 71.0%.
+According to Census responses, 20.3% of residents worked from home, potentially influenced by Covid-19 lockdowns.
+Leading employment industries were health care & social assistance, transport, postal & warehousing, and construction.

-Conversely, professional & technical services have lower representation at 5.0% compared to the regional average of 10.1%.
-The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Over a 12-month period ending in September 2025, employment increased by 5.2% while labour force grew by 7.3%, causing the unemployment rate to rise by 1.9 percentage points.
-In contrast, Greater Melbourne experienced employment growth of 3.0% and labour force growth of 3.3%, with a 0.3 percentage point rise in unemployment.
-Providing broader context, state-level data from 25-Nov shows that Victoria's employment grew by 1.13% year-on-year (adding 41,950 jobs), with the state unemployment rate at 4.7%.
-This compares to a national unemployment rate of 4.3%, with Victoria's employment growth outpacing the national average of 0.14%.
-National employment forecasts from Jobs and Skills Australia for May-25 project that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Thornhill Park's employment mix suggests local employment should increase by 6.5% over five years and 13.4% over ten years, though this is a simplified extrapolation for illustrative purposes and does not account for localized population projections.
+Thornhill Park showed strong specialization in transport, postal & warehousing with an employment share 2.6 times the regional level, but lower representation in professional & technical services at 5.0% compared to the regional average of 10.1%.
+The area appeared to offer limited local employment opportunities based on Census data.
+Over a 12-month period ending unspecified, employment increased by 5.4% while labour force grew by 7.6%, raising the unemployment rate by 1.9 percentage points.
+In contrast, Greater Melbourne experienced employment growth of 3.0% and labour force growth of 3.3%, with a smaller rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Thornhill Park's employment mix suggests local employment should increase by 6.5% over five years and 13.4% over ten years, although these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment